BitGo/BitGoJS/modules/blake2b-wasm/README.md

 wat2wasm blake2b.wat -o blake2b.wasm
 ```

-To build the thin Javascript wrapper for the WASM module use `wat2js`:
+To build the thin JavaScript wrapper for the WASM module use `wat2js`:

 ```
 # also available as `npm run compile`